Mobile Massage In York – FAQ’s

 A basic full-body Swedish massage will help with relaxation by easing overall stress and tension in muscles.
 It will also have a calming effect on the mind as it helps to remove toxins from the body and reduce your blood pressure and heart rate.
 The massage therapist will generally start on the front of your shoulders and work down the body and then your legs.
 With you then laying on your front the massage will continue back up your legs, lower back and then finish on your upper back and neck area.

-However, a massage can be restricted to certain parts of the body.
+However, a therapist can restrict a massage to certain parts of the body.
 A good example is the neck and shoulders, which are common areas of pain and tension.
-In this case you start on your back so the front of your shoulders and neck can be massaged, which can be especially beneficial if you work at a computer or do a lot of driving.
-After this you turn over so the back of your neck, shoulders and upper back can be treated.
+With you laying on your back the therapist can start the massage with the front of your shoulders and neck, which can be especially beneficial if you work at a computer or do a lot of driving.
+This is followed by treatment for the back of your neck, shoulders and upper back can be treated once you have turned over.
 Tension here can cause pain between the shoulder blades, tightness in the neck or even headaches and migraines.

 Other common areas of Swedish massage are the back of the thighs and lower back, the front of the thighs and hip flexors, or the calves and shins.
 But it really just depends where you feel you need relaxing.